predIntNormSimultaneousK.RdCompute the value of \(K\) (the multiplier of estimated standard deviation) used

 averages) on one future sampling “occasion”.

-The default value is m=2
+The default value is m=2, except when rule="Modified.CA", in which

-case this argument is ignored and m
+case this argument is ignored and m is automatically set equal to 4.

 positive integer specifying the number of future sampling “occasions”.

-The default value is r=1
+The default value is r=1.

 character string specifying which rule to use.
 The possible values are

-(\(k\)-of-\(m\) rule; the default), "CA"
+"k.of.m" (\(k\)-of-\(m\) rule; the default), "CA" (California rule),

-(modified California rule).
+and "Modified.CA" (modified California rule).

 See the DETAILS section below for more information.